Why does a quality puppy cost so much?*

 Health testing, training, dog shows, regular care and feeding….all these activities are baked into the puppy you get from Carita Havanese.
 A smart, fun, sweet, loving, happy and healthy dog for its lifetime.

-*The price for a pet puppy from Carita Havanese is between $2000 and $1800 depending on the litter.
+*The price for a pet puppy from Carita Havanese is currently $2500.
 Show potential puppies are considerably higher in price.

 If you are looking for a bargain price, you likely will get a bargain dog.
 And you may well spend far more in vet bills the first year of your puppy’s life than the cost of one of my puppies.
 Ask your friends who have purchased a quality dog….and those who purchased a dog based on price.
 I am certain of the answers you will get.